 Treating food as an act of love, yet also…

-Finding self-love was the catalyst that made all of the anxiety disappear… so that the presence, gratitude and beauty that was always within me could be found again.
+Finding self-love was the catalyst that made all of my anxiety disappear… It led me to realized that fulfillment, gratitude, and beauty were always within me.

 And it’s within you, too.